IdentityServer/Documentation/docsv2/advanced/DefaultViewService.md

 ### Adding custom data to the rendered view

 It is possible that custom views need to render custom data.
-All of the view models used by the  `DefaultViewService` provide a `object` property called `Custom`.
+All of the view models used by the  `DefaultViewService` provide an `object` property called `Custom`.
 This is simply rendered into the client-side view model and is available for use in the AngularJS templates.

 To provide `Custom` data on the view models, it will be necessary to derive from the `DefaultViewService` and override the appropriate methods for the views where the custom data needs to be rendered.